Todd Dewett |

 Don’t be like them.
 Stop thinking about what you’re owed.
 Instead, think about what you can do to meet the needs of the team, your boss, and the organization.
 Start mapping out a path that makes you more promotable.
 What are the skills and accomplishments you should be chasing?
 Watch this week’s tips to get started.

-Tags: Careers, Career Management, Todd Dewett, Management Tips, Promotion
+Tags: Career, Career Management, Management Tips, Promotion, Todd Dewett

 Thanks for signing up.